KJ7PPK/BirdFeeder/README.md

 Android 15:
 - Pixel 2 with LineageOS 22.2 ROM. (_FRP lock bypassed_)

-Other:
-- Raspberry Pi Zero 2 W (deprecated, script in repo for reference)

-**Android 15 Notes**
-- Permissions seem to be locked down a bit further.
+**Issues: **
+  - **OPEN** Audio stream is dead silent unless you open the LineageOS Recorder application, and start/stop a recording.
+RTSP audio spring to life when you do this, and remains functional until a reboot.
+I am not sure of the mechanism causing this quite yet, Android 15 seems to be locked down a little tighter.
+  - **OPEN** Sysinfo is further locked down, cannot pull MAC address so health page is missing this field.
+  - **Resolved** Termux:Boot was able to start the streaming script, but SSH was never listening unless you brought Termux to the foreground.
 I modified the start-birdfeeder.sh with one line so that the background processes (specifically, sshd) would run, else it required first bringing Termux into the foreground.
 That line was "$PREFIX/bin/runsvdir $PREFIX/var/service > /dev/null 2>&1 &".
 This is in the default repo file now, should not have negative impact on older devices.

-- Birdfeeder.log will begin with 3 permissions errors, again due to further restrictions, only functional impact is the device's MAC address will not be displayed on the health check page.
+Other:
+- Raspberry Pi Zero 2 W (deprecated, script in repo for reference)

 ---